chadetov/db2onix/README.md

 # DB_2_Onix
-A proposed schema to keep books, metadata and contributors in db and auto ONIX exporter of it.
+A proposed schema to keep books, metadata and contributors in db and auto ONIX generator of it.